-QCB Graduate Training Fellowships are competitively awarded to second- and third-year students developing research projects at in chemical or physical biology upon nomination by their primary advisor and QCB trainer (trainer endorsement form found here).
-These fellowships are supported by a combination of funding provided by a grant from the National Institute of Health (T32 GM109825) the College of Arts and Sciences and the University Graduate School.
+QCB Graduate Training Fellowships are competitively awarded to second- and third-year students developing research projects in chemical or physical biology upon nomination by their primary advisor and QCB trainer (trainer endorsement form found here).
+These fellowships are supported by a combination of funding provided by a grant from the National Institutes of Health (T32 GM131994) the College of Arts and Sciences and the University Graduate School.

-Prospective trainers entering their second or third year as of July 1, 2019 are encouraged to apply for a two- or one-year fellowship, respectively.
+Prospective trainees entering their second or third year as of July 1, 2023 are encouraged to apply for a two- or one-year fellowship, respectively.
 Click here to download an application for the 2023 QCB Fellowship Competition.
 Email your completed application and FERPA release form (found here) to email@example.com by 11:59 p.m. on April 15, 2023 to be considered for a fellowship.

 The QCB training program is strongly interested in fostering a diverse student cohort and encourages applicants from underrepresented minority students, students from under-served backgrounds, and students with disabilities.